Syntax Guide

 - "!(**/*.md)"

-Reverse matching, triggering if there are changes in the src
+Reverse matching, triggers when there are changes in the src directory except for the src/legacy directory.

 ifModify: